mayabackup/project-setup-team-tacoma-foreground/README.md

 **Feature 2.** For each country, the user should be able to view the score that indicates how safe the country is. <br>

-**Feature 3.** The user should be able to view the overal ranking of the countries based on how safe it is to travel there. <br>
+**Feature 3.** The user should be able to view the overall ranking of the safest countries and some detailed information about these countries. <br>

 3. These Features can be further divided into **User Stories** as follows: <br>